-ENTER ← - enters the value to the memory
+ENTER - enters values to the memory.

 Auto Mode - Adjustment of the SW-08 automatic calibration parameters.
-Used for initial calibration and re-calibration if dimensional error occur.
+Used for initial calibration and recalibration if a dimensional error occur.

-Set Real Size - Sets the real distance between saw heads.
-Should be set when "Check real size" indicator lamp blinks.
+Set Real Size - Sets the real distance between the saw heads.
+Should be set when the "Check real size" indicator lamp is blinking.

-3.2 Start-up settings of the controller
+3.2 Start-up Settings of the Controller

-- 1. Setting the input divider (entered only once, at the first start-up) - Turn the main switch to ON position. - Turn the key switch to position. - When the text "TBS-01" appears on the display, press and hold divider value will appear on the lower right display. - Enter the correct value of the divider (for TVS the divider value should be 5).
+1. Setting the input divider (entered only once, at the first start-up)

+- Turn the main switch to the ON position. - Turn the key switch to position. - When "TBS-01" appears on the display, press and hold on the lower right display. - Enter the correct value of the divider (for TVS the divider value should be 5).